 Leaviss is likely to invest more in corporate and emerging market bonds when he is positive, and invest a greater proportion of the fund in government bonds when his outlook is cautious.
 He can also use derivatives to enhance returns.
 This allows him to quickly vary exposure to different types of bonds and currencies, as well as benefit from falls in asset prices and rising interest rates (which are negative for bonds) but is a higher-risk approach if used.

-ESG analysis is integrated into the research process.
-Leaviss thinks actively engaging with companies on these issues helps the team to manage and potentially reduce risk.
+ESG analysis (environmental, social and governance) is integrated into the research process.
+Leaviss thinks actively engaging with companies on these issues helps the team manage and potentially reduce risk.
 Leaviss is incentivised based on the performance of the fund over a number of years, we think this is positive as it aligns his incentives with those of investors in the fund.

-The fund has an annual ongoing charge of 0.78%, but through Hargreaves Lansdown you can secure an ongoing saving of 0.32%.
-This means you’ll pay a net ongoing charge of 0.46%.
-The fund discount is achieved through a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
+This fund has an ongoing annual charge of 0.78%, but we've secured HL clients an ongoing saving of 0.16%.
+This means you pay a net ongoing charge of 0.62%.
+The fund discount is achieved in the form of a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
 We think this is reasonable value to access a fund manager we rate highly.
 The HL platform fee of up to 0.45% per year also applies.

 Leaviss has historically used the flexibility afforded to him in the fund to good effect to deliver strong returns for investors.
-He demonstrated this in mid-2016 with his willingness to take a cautious approach in the run up to the UK's referendum on EU membership, and then took advantage of volatility in the wake of the vote.
 He won't get it right every time, but we believe experience is vital for a manager of this type of fund and Leaviss is one of the most experienced bond fund managers in the UK.
 Over the last 10 years he’s delivered returns of 58.8%, compared to 51.8% for the average global bond fund*.
 Please remember, past performance is not a guide to the future.

-As we entered 2020 Leaviss had positioned the fund defensively running up to the coronavirus crisis, adding government bond exposure and increasing the duration of the fund to take advantage of potential interest rate falls.
+As we entered 2020 Leaviss had positioned the fund defensively, adding government bond exposure and increasing the duration of the fund to take advantage of potential interest rate falls.
 Duration is a measure of the sensitivity of a bond ‘s price to a change in interest rates.
 In general, the higher the duration, the more a bond's price will rise as interest rates fall.
-This helped the fund to hold up relatively well through the recent market falls and partly explains why it showed a strong last year of performance in the table below although remember this is only over a relatively short time period.
+This helped the fund to hold up relatively well through the coronavirus induced market turmoil in March and April, although this is a short period to consider.

 Historically, the fund's currency exposure has also had a significant impact on returns, with performance boosted by exposure to the US dollar when it is strong against sterling.
-US Dollar exposure in the fund has increased recently and is now above its average historic level.
-Leaviss thinks that the Dollar will continue to be well supported and the US Federal Reserve’s ability respond to a crisis make it a unique proposition in the world.
+This was the case in the first half of 2020 with the US Dollar appreciating, but then reversed during the second half, marginally detracting from calendar year annual performance overall.
 We expect the fund's currency exposure to continue to be a key influence on performance going forward.